thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 Note, however, that the use of MAC authentication is NOT RECOMMENDED due to the associated infrastructure costs for key management and protocol complexities.

-A PSA attester MUST NOT provide attestation evidence to an untrusted challenger, as it may allow attackers to interpose and trick the verifier into believing the attacker is a legitimate attester.
+A PSA Attester MUST NOT provide Evidence to an untrusted challenger, as it may allow attackers to interpose and trick the Verifier into believing the attacker is a legitimate Attester.
 This is especially relevant to protocols that use PSA attestation tokens to authenticate the attester to a relying party.

 Attestation tokens contain information that may be unique to a device and